Central Virginia Civil War

 804-469-4093

 This strategic crossroads was the anchor of the Confederate line until April 1, 1865, when it was attacked successfully by Union forces under Gen. Philip Sheridan and others.
 The Confederate loss here opened the door to the last supply line leading into the city, the South Side Railroad.
 A visitor contact station is open daily 9 am–5 pm.
-Petersburg park fee applies.
+Free.

 Pamplin Historical Park and the National Museum of the Civil War Soldier